from __future__ import annotations

 kwargs["nse"] = nse

-return self.jsparse.BCSR.from_scipy_sparse(x, **kwargs)
+out = self.jsparse.BCSR.from_scipy_sparse(x, **kwargs)

 raise ValueError(f"Unknown sparse format: {format!r}")

-x_arr = self.asarray(x)
+x_arr = self.asarray(x, dtype=dtype)

 if format == "bcoo":